Build a Better Digital Home: The Website Usability Checklist

 • Judicious Use of Emphasis: Bold, italics, and other emphasis should be used sparingly to highlight key points, not to clutter the page.

-5. Build a User-Friendly Information Flow
+5. Build a Customer-Friendly Information Flow

 Final Thoughts